 - •Disputes about third-party services are mainly between you and the provider; consumers may use free mediation, and Dutch law generally applies with EU consumer protections preserved.

-- •Uber uses automated systems for matching, pricing, and fraud detection, and may restrict access or require identity verification if suspicious activity is detected.
+- •Uber may use data for marketing and advertising, uses automated processes for matching, pricing, and fraud detection, and may limit access or require identity verification for suspected fraud.